 - 1 pound plum tomatoes, cut into 1-inch chunks

-- 2 serrano chilies, stemmed and seeded (see note above)
+- 2 serrano chilies, stemmed and seeded (see note)

 - 6 tablespoons vegetable oil